The DOKOH Journal

 Why This Matters Specifically for Formal Shoes

-For casual shoes — weekend sneakers, sandals, shoes worn intermittently — the grade of leather matters less.
+For casual shoes — weekend wear, sandals, shoes worn intermittently — the grade of leather matters less.
 The shoe is not under sustained stress.
 Lower grades may hold up acceptably.

 For formal shoes worn daily in a professional context, leather grade is a primary determinant of how long the shoe remains wearable and how it behaves across the day.